kelvinlinkk/kelvinlinkk.github.io/dialog/README.md

 >[ audio name src play time(s) fade(ms) ]
 - Plays an audio file with options for duration and fade-in/out effects.

+### Variables (setVar and showVar)
+> [setVar variable-name value ]
+* Assigns a value to a variable

+> [ showVar variable-name ]
+* Retrieves and displays the value of a variable

+### Script Flow(goto and button)
+> [ goto filename ]
+* This command is used to navigate to a different part of the script.
+The parameter `filename` should be the name of the file to navigate to.

+## Update log
+### v0.1
+- Mute the audio when [ hide ]
+- Add command [ setting ] to personalize the appearance
+### v0.2
+- Introduce [ setVar ] and [ showVar ] for variable customization.
+- Enable user interaction through click and space key for dialog progression.
+- Exclude lines containing only commands from being considered as lines.
+- Incorporate the [ goto ] command for script navigation.

 ## TODO
 ### New Commands
 - [ effect ] : This command enables users to manipulate images or modify audio files.